db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 -Define a disaster recovery plan that ensures the continuity of the project in the event of a catastrophic failure.

+Tools that can be used:
+Git or SVN for version control
+Jenkins or CircleCI for continuous integration/continuous deployment (CI/CD) Docker or Kubernetes for containerization and orchestration Ansible or Chef for infrastructure automation and configuration management New Relic or Datadog for application performance monitoring (APM) and logging

 MyWebClass.org base website template with all technical and legal requirements satisfied to use Google Analytics and be appropriately listed in a search engine by implementing the basic on page SEO requirements.